sealsh1ttle/icpc2020/README.md

 # MISSING
 tables-complete-results-statistical-tests folder contains the tables with the complete results of statistical tests, for both the single study and the cross study.

 sentiment_polarity folder contains the box plots of the sentiment polarity scores by SentiStrengthSE and Senti4SD for the general and source code discussions.
-Also, this folder contains the raw conversations analyzed by the two tools.
+Also, this folder contains the raw conversations(.csv) analyzed by the two tools.